-The Original Skull Island film
+The Original Skull Island and Movie we didn’t get

 It was San Diego Comic Con 2014 and Legendary said they had one more movie to show, many people though it would be a teaser for Jurassic World but instead it was for a new King Kong prequel titled Skull Island.
 Many were disappointed including myself as I wanted any type of Jurassic Park news which was going to release in a year while this movie was scheduled for 2 years later in 2016.
 So out of the gate the new movie started with a bad word of mouth as people expected many things including a Pacific Rim sequel.